December 04, 2017 / How To

 How to Prong Set Stones: A Step by Step Guide

 We have sterling silver prong settings in our inventory!
 Included are 4 and 6 prong settings, faceted and cabochon settings, ovals, rounds and even strip settings.
-Of course, you could fabricate your own out of wire by soldering, filing and notch cutting; but, these pre-made findings can save you a lot of time when you are using calibrated stone sizes in your work.
+Of course, you could fabricate your own out of jewelry wire by soldering, filing and notch cutting; but, these pre-made findings can save you a lot of time when you are using calibrated stone sizes in your work.
 Learn how to start prong setting your own loose gemstones in this step-by-step guide.

 Stones are said to be "calibrated" when they are precisely cut to even diameters such as 4mm, 6mm or 8mm with a traditional shape (round, oval, etc) and a standard crown and pavilion height.
 These are the most commonly used stones in jewelry making and we have setting findings available to fit a broad range of options.
 Fancy cuts or stones with unusual proportions will need custom fabricated settings.